tthmok/599.90/topic.md

 ### T2b: Partner Draft Feedback

+Attention: **Due Friday Feb 28, 11:59pm**

 (Partner Feedback T2b): For another student.
 Given their presentation deck and summary; annotate their slides with suggestions on how to improve the presentation; point out anything that isn't clear in the summary.
 You may also consider developing feedback in a separate document that you provide to the presenter in addition to/instead of annotating the presentation slide deck.
-Provide this feedback to both the instructor (you will be graded on the quality of your feedback), and to the original author of the powerpoint deck.
+Provide this feedback to both the instructor (you will be graded on the quality of your feedback), and to the original author of the slide deck.

 ### T3: Seminar Presentation and Reflection